vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 # 1.1 to identify the kde-test outlier loci see the contents of kde_outliers, in this case only 1 "outlier" locus was detected
 ls kde_outliers

-# 1.2 the details of the kdetrees test are provided in tabular format kde_dfr_file_all_gene_trees.tre.tab
+# 1.2 the details of the kdetrees test are provided in tsv-formatted file kde_dfr_file_all_gene_trees.tre.tab
 head kde_dfr_file_all_gene_trees.tre.tab
 #file	kde_topo_dens	kde_topo_test	kde_bl_dens	kde_bl_test	kde_bl_topo_test
 #1961_hypothetical_protein_cdnAln.fasta.treefile	0.288751935193142	ok	63.2675110841703	ok	ok